Penify-dev/penify-docs/docs/what-is-penify.md

     ![Penify Installation](../public/images/install-authorize.png)

 5. **Configure Permissions**
    - Review the permissions requested by Penify.
-These permissions are necessary for the app to access your code and generate documentation. 🔒
    - Grant the necessary permissions by clicking ‘Approve & install’ or a similar confirmation button.

 6. **Complete Installation**
    - Once you approve the permissions, Penify will be installed on your selected repositories or organization. ✅
-   - You will receive a confirmation message, and you may be redirected to [Penify Dashboard](https://dashboard.penify.ai/).
+   - You will receive a confirmation message, and you may be redirected to [Penify Dashboard](https://dashboard.penify.dev/).

-7. **Verify Installation**
-   - Go to the ‘Settings’ of your repository or organization.
-   - Navigate to the ‘Installed GitHub Apps’ section to confirm that Penify is listed there.

-8. **Start Using Penify**
+7. **Start Using Penify**
    - Once installed, Penify will automatically start tracking pull requests and generate or update documentation accordingly. 📚

-9. **Troubleshooting Github App Installation**
+8. **Troubleshooting Github App Installation**
     - There could be multiple reason due to which the Github APP is not installed.
 Please go through this link if your Code Documentation is not getting generated.

 ### 🎥 Demo - Github